 Achieving goals and getting praise from their peers can increase their confidence and self esteem and turn your anxious teen’s life around.

 Classes in the arts for example, drama, have been shown to have a positive effect in reducing anxiety.
-Recent research by the ESRI showed the positive effects of engaging with the arts, among the findings of the research was evidence that attending classes in music, dance or drama can lead to more confidence, higher levels of happiness and reduced anxiety.
+Research by the ESRI showed the positive effects of engaging with the arts, among the findings of the research was evidence that attending classes in music, dance or drama can lead to more confidence, higher levels of happiness and reduced anxiety.

 #3.
 Face up to the Fears